AdrianLesch/Python-Exercise-Projects/README.md

 ## BewerbungsScript

-A simple script to create a application-generator for flat interviews.
+A simple application-generator script for flat interviews.